wopfel/musical-pancake/README.md

 - create a user ("musical-pancake", password "aEfV7I5n0tJfgCZ0")
 - create a table ("installed_packages") for storing pacman information
 - create a table ("saved_data") for grouping data in the installed_packages table
+- create a table ("upgradable_packages") for storing pacman information

 ## TODO